gekkekoe/esphome-ecodan-hp/asgard/README.md

 > The internal unit of your heat pump (Hydrobox/Cylinder Unit) operates on mains voltage.
 > * **ALWAYS switch off the power** at the fuse box/breaker panel before opening the casing.
 > * Wait at least 5 minutes after switching off power to allow internal capacitors to discharge.
+> * Don't connect the usb-c to a computer/power outlet when Asgard is connected and powered by the heatpump.
 > * Always verify that the power is off using a multimeter.

 > [!CAUTION]